ovh/docs/pages/platform/public-cloud/buy_failover_ip/guide.en-us.md

 You may need to configure a failover IP address on your instances for different reasons.
 For example, you may be:

-- hosting several websites on your instance
+- Hosting several websites on your instance.
-- hosting international projects
+- Hosting international projects.

 To meet these needs, you can order a failover IP address for your Public Cloud instances.

 These failover IP addresses can only be migrated to instances in the same project.

-This guide explains how to buy a failover IP for an OVHcloud Public Cloud project.
+**This guide explains how to buy a failover IP for an OVHcloud Public Cloud project.**

 ## Requirements

-- at least one instance (please refer to our guide on [Creating an instance in the OVHcloud Control Panel](../create_an_instance_in_your_ovh_customer_account/))
+- A [Public Cloud instance](../public-cloud-first-steps/) in your OVHcloud account

 ## Instructions